Her fiancé was half her age when they started dating! A story of how their love endured despite their families’ skepticism.

 At that 10-year mark I met someone who most definitely changed my life and redefined my “rules.”
 Up until I heard his voice I had strict dating rules.
 I was, at the time, 44 and I wouldn’t even consider dating anyone under 30.
 But the moment we locked eyes as we were introduced, rules didn’t seem that important anymore.

 He was 22.
 At 44 I was twice his age!
 But I don’t think there was anything or anybody that could have prevented us from dating.
+From the moment we met, there was just this instant connection.
+Almost like we were meant to be.
+The attraction we had toward each other felt like we had known each other for years.
+Which makes me wonder whether he had bought some products from somewhere like True Pheromones to attract the ladies?
+This is what they are known to do after all.
+Let’s just say that whatever he did, it definitely worked.
+Because we were almost inseparable.
 Just before we started to date, I asked for advice from someone whose sister was dating a man with an age gap this wide.
 My friend told me that if I was to date this man to do so with no apologies.
 Kind of a “go big or go home” kind of attitude.
 That’s pretty much perfect advice for anyone considering this arrangement.
 And I followed that advice.

 When I met Adam, my son was 15 and my daughter was 12.
 There is a seven year gap between my son and my boyfriend.
 In fact, when my son just recently turned 22 he said to me, “Wasn’t Adam this old when you started dating?”
 I said, yes, and there was silence-then we laughed.

 The age gap can produce awkwardness.
 Newly introduced people can plainly see there is an age gap-they just can’t figure out how much.
 Lucky for us, I look younger than I am and he looks older than he is, so usually the guess is that there is a 10-year difference between us.
 Most people almost fall off their chairs when they learn the truth.